top of page

 Where to buy the combination ticket: at Qalawun Complex

-The combination ticket doesn't include Beit el Seheimy (120 EGP and you buy it at the entrance of Beit el Sehemy itself).
+The combination ticket doesn't include Beit el Seheimy (180 EGP and you buy it at the entrance of Beit el Sehemy itself).
+It also doesn't include climbing Bab Zuweila (100 EGP).

 Working hours for places that need tickets: 9 am - 5 pm (shortened hours in Ramadan), closed on Sundays.